top of page

 8. What To Do If Abnormal

 Repeat test fasting and morning sample; if elevated, perform pituitary imaging and thyroid function tests.
+Follow-up testing is critical to confirm initial results and rule out transient causes of elevated prolactin levels, such as stress or recent physical activity.

 9. Common Conditions Related